palvaro/molly/README.md

 ### Linux

 Linux users may need to install the [Optimus LP solver](https://github.com/vagm/Optimus) separately.
-Note Molly requires the lp\_solve installation option.
+Note Molly requires either the lp\_solve or the Gurobi (or both) installation options.
 Be sure to publish Optimus locally ("$ sbt publishLocal") before attempting to run Molly.

 ## Running